openmrv/MRV/Formatted/Modules_3/3_reponse_design_CE.md

 Synonymous with sampling design, which is the preferred term in the seminal literature (Cochran, 1977, Särndal et al., 1992).
 The term occurs in Rice (1995) who uses both “sampling design” and “sample design”.

 ### 5.4 Sampling design
 “The sampling design is the protocol by which the reference sample units are selected.”
 (Stehman and Czaplewski, 1998).
 “Sampling design” is also used by Cochran (1977) and Särndal et al. (1992) - the former also uses “sampling plan”.
+Tutorials addressing sampling design can be found here on OpenMRV under process "Sampling design".

 ### 5.5 Survey
 Särndal et al. (1992) defines a survey as a “partial investigation of a finite population”, and further that “that the terms ‘survey’ and ‘sample survey’ are used to denote statistical investigations with the following methodological features: [...] probability sampling [...] measurement plan [and] estimation”